shaileshaanand/GDC-Level-3-Milestone/README.md

-In the last milestone we created a command line application to manage our tasks, although this is really good, it is not very user friendly and its hard to quickly take a look at our pending tasks, to solve these issues, we will create a tiny server that can render our tasks in a nice way.
+In the last milestone, we created a command line application to manage our tasks, although this is really good, it's not very user friendly and it's hard to quickly take a look at our pending tasks, to solve these issues, we will create a tiny server that can render our tasks in a nice way.

 ## Usage